allurewebsolutions/docker-starter/README.md

 To make multsites work, use a subdomain install and list subdomains in the docker-compose.yml frontend rule for nginx.
 For example:
 `- 'traefik.frontend.rule=Host:viasatdealer.docker.localhost,test.viasatdealer.docker.localhost'`

 Alternatively, if you want to target all possible subdomains, you can comment out line 47 and uncomment line 48 in the docker-compose.yml.
-This will make other containers such as the phpmyadmin not work.
+This will make other containers such as the phpmyadmin container not work.

 ## BrowserSync
 If you are using some sort of build workflow (Gulp/Webpack/Grunt) with BrowserSync, you have to use a temporary workaround.
 I'm still working on a viable solution to this.